fpgadeveloper/ethernet-fmc-axi-eth/docs/source/build_instructions.md

 1. Download the repo as a zip file and extract the files to a directory on your hard drive --OR-- clone the repo to your hard drive
 2. Open Windows Explorer, browse to the repo files on your hard drive.
-3. In the `Vivado` directory, you will find multiple batch files (.bat).
+3. In the `Vivado` directory, double click on the `build-vivado.bat` batch file.
-   Double click on the batch file that corresponds to the target design you wish to build.
-   This will generate a Vivado project for your target design and it will be located in the folder `Vivado/<target>`.
+   You will be prompted to select a target design to build.
+You will find the project in the folder `Vivado/<target>`.
 4. Run Vivado and open the project that was just created.
 5. Click Generate bitstream.